AlwaysBuyCheap/CleanArchitecture/README.md

  `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\Web --output-dir Data\Migrations`

+It can also be done from the infrastructure project running

+`dotnet ef migrations add <MigrationName>`

+for it, a piece of code must be uncomented in the DbContext.

 ## Deploy

 This template is structured to follow the Azure Developer CLI (azd).
 You can learn more about `azd` in the [official documentation](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli).
 To get started: